saugustu42/test-libft/README.md

 # test-libft

-cd to your preferred tests folder.
+cd to your preferred tests directory.
-You should clone my test here and put here your lib folder.
+You should clone my test here and put here your lib directory.

 git clone https://github.com/saugustu42/test-libft.git